Got questions? You’re not alone.

 If you don’t take my insurance, can I use out-of-network benefits?

-If I’m not in-network with your insurance plan, yes, you may still be eligible for out-of-network reimbursement.
-That means you pay me directly for sessions, and your insurance company may reimburse you for a portion of the cost.
+Yes, many clients are still able to receive out-of-network (OON) reimbursement even if I’m not paneled with their plan.
+You pay me directly for sessions, and your insurance may reimburse you for a portion of the cost.

 If you're not sure whether your plan includes out-of-network benefits, I recommend calling the number on your insurance card and asking: